cjacker/opensource-toolchain-pic/README.md

 sudo unzip jallib-1.7.0.zip -d /opt/jallib
 ```

-The release archive (even the git repos) contains prebuilt binaries, delete all of them and use the compiler built from source:
+The release archive (even the git repo) contains prebuilt binaries, delete all of them and use the compiler built from source above:

 ```
 sudo rm /opt/jallib/compiler/*.exe